FabianeCancian/Pands-Weekly-Tasks/README.md

 # Pands my work
 This repository contains my code for weekly tasks on the Programming and Scripting course.
+This course is one of the modules of my Higher Diploma in Science in Data Analytics on Atlantic Technological University.
+Lectored by Professor Andrew Beatty.

 ## References:
 - [Strings slicing](https://www.w3schools.com/python/python_strings_slicing.asp)